Akamai Funders

 Since the inception of Akamai, The Astronomy Division of the National Science Foundation (NFS) has provided more than $5.4 million, and is the longest running funder of Akamai.
 The NSF funded the initial development of Akamai, and the first eight years of the program through the NSF Center for Adaptive Optics (AST-9876783), as well as through additional grants: AST-1643290, AST1347767; AST1113324; AST-0836053, AST-0710699, and AST-0850532.

-The NSF currently provides funding in support of Akamai’s mentor community, including the ISEE/Akamai Mentor Workshop (AST-173117) and a mentor conference to be held in 2021 (AST-2034962).
-Funding from the NSF also directly supports Akamai interns through the NSF funded Daniel K. Inouye Solar Telescope and Gemini Observatory, as well as the and the Event Horizon Telescope (AST#2034306) and the Slicer Combined with Array Lenslet for Exoplanet Spectroscopy (SCALES) (AST#2216481).
-Past funding for Akamai has come from other NSF-funded instrument projects, including: Keck All-Sky Precision Adaptive Optics (KAPA) (AST-1836015), Keck Planet Finder (AST#2034278).
+Funding from the NSF also directly supports Akamai interns through the NSF funded Daniel K. Inouye Solar Telescope and Gemini Observatory, as well as the SCALES instrument (AST#2216481).
+Past funding for Akamai has come from other NSF-funded instrument projects, including: Keck All-Sky Precision Adaptive Optics (KAPA) (AST-1836015), Keck Planet Finder (AST#2034278) and the Event Horizon Telescope (AST#2034306).

 NSF’s Daniel K. Inouye Solar Telescope